SchistoDan/bold-data-fun/scripts/project-search/README.md

 ## Performance Considerations

+### Memory Usage
+- Full BOLD dataset is loaded into memory for UK representative analysis
+- For datasets with ~3 million rows and 110 columns, expect 1-3 GB RAM usage
+- After UK rep identification, dataset is filtered to target projects for other analyses

 ### Optimization Strategies
 1. **Dictionary-based lookups:** O(1) species name matching using hash tables
 2. **Set operations:** Efficient filtering using Python sets
 3. **Pandas operations:** Vectorized operations where possible
 4. **Encoding handling:** Automatic detection and handling of mixed encodings
+5. **Two-pass processing:** UK representatives analyzed on full dataset, other criteria on filtered subset

 ## Example Workflow